panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 That's why `inputRef.current` evaluates to `undefined` during initial rendering before React has committed any changes to DOM.

-However, `useEffect()` hook invokes the callback right after initial rendering and changes being committed to the DOM.
-In such a case, the input element has already been created, and `inputRef.current` evaluates to the actual input element.
+However, `useEffect(callback, [])` hook invokes the callback right after initial rendering when React has already committed to the DOM.
+In such a case, the input element has already been created, and `inputRef.current` points to the actual input element.

 ## 3. Updating references restriction